osrf/gazebo_design/nested_model/nested_model.md

 information on the nesting of models is then lost once loaded into Gazebo.
 Consequently, the process can not be reversed.

-The new approach will enable users to specifiy `<model>` elements inside another `<model>` element.
+The new approach will enable users to specify `<model>` elements inside another `<model>` element.

 ### Requirements